 At the end of the day, if you believe in yourself and your talents, give yourself the benefit of the doubt and invest in good legal representation - all the successful creators do.
 Your lawyer can create a fair collaboration agreement for you to use or 'translate' the documentation presented to you and explain its terms and then help negotiate more favorable terms for you as appropriate.
 My advice: never sign anything - other than an autograph - without having your lawyer review it first.

-Wallace Collins is an entertainment lawyer and intellectual property attorney with more than 30 years of experience.
-He was a recording artist for Epic Records before receiving his law degree from
+Wallace Collins is an entertainment lawyer and intellectual property attorney.
+He was a songwriter and recording artist for Epic Records before receiving his law degree from

 T: (212) 661-3656; email@example.com; www.wallacecollins.com Fordham Law School